 YWCA’s annual Stand Against Racism event aims to connect, celebrate and strengthen those working in social and racial justice in and around the Charlotte community.
 We are on a mission to eliminate racism, and that starts by calling attention to it.
-This is vital now more than ever with the COVID-19 pandemic disproportionately affecting communities of color, showing the racial disparities still at work today.

-How You Can Take A Stand
+How You Can Take A Stand In 2021

 Stand Against Racism Pledge